 Ergonomic handles.
 Unique quadruple ball-bearing system offers smooth rotation.
 Lightweight coated steel cable for fast-paced workouts.
-Great for double, and even triple unders.
+Great for double and even triple unders.
 Comes with 2 extra-long cables.
 Easily adjustable to any height.
-Available in a variety of colors.
 Includes spare hardware and carry bag.

 Nylon resin handles get slippery during intensely sweaty workouts.

 The tangle-free technology ensures that the rope never knots up and is always ready to be used.
 Handles come with anti-slip material to make them safer.
 Adjustable length makes this a versatile rope.

 Not very durable.

 Lightweight.
 Good speed ability.
 Good beginner weight.
 Foam padded handles for improved grip.
 Swivel bearings ensure smooth revolutions.
 Adjustable length.
 Comes with 2 free ebooks: jump rope techniques and nutrition tips.

 Rope kinks and twists when not in use.
 Plastic bearings may not be the most durable.

 Comes with 3 modes to shape every workout.
 All workout information is automatically stored within the app.
 Durable and non-tangling rope.
 Screen on handle also shows information like jump count.